-WMATA, with respect to its bus, subway and paratransit transportation systems, is an integral part of the District's and the Washington, D.C. area's transportation network.
+WMATA, with respect to its bus, subway and paratransit transportation systems, is an integral part of the transportation network in the District of Columbia and the metropolitan area.
 While recognizing WMATA's importance to the District and its economy, it is unclear at this point whether, when, how much and under what conditions the District, and the other Contributing Jurisdictions, will make additional contributions to WMATA's capital and operating costs, and it is unclear what impact any changes in services provided by WMATA or WMATA's need for additional funding would have on the District's financial condition.
-WMATA has reported numerous revenue and safety issues resulting from an aging physical system and a lack of sufficient maintenance.
-WMATA also has reported declining ridership, which may have impacted WMATA's revenues.
-On May 3, 2016, the National Transportation Safety Board issued a report regarding a fire incident that occurred on January 12, 2015 on the Yellow Line, one of the Metrorail lines in the Metro System, and identified a range of safety issues and conditions at WMATA.
-WMATA management has publicly announced certain actions to address the safety concerns.
-There have been public discussions regarding the possibility of creating a dedicated source of revenues from the Contributing Jurisdictions (i.e., a tax, possibly on properties near WMATA stations), but no formal actions have been taken in this regard by Congress, WMATA or the Contributing Jurisdictions.